Should Beginner Golfers Use a Driver?

 9. Shorter Clubs Teach Better Mechanics

-Clubs with shorter shafts—like a 7-iron or hybrid—are easier to control and help teach good swing habits.
+Shorter shafts, like a 7-iron or hybrid, are easy to control and teach good habits.

 They encourage better: